 There are more people in school today than at any time in human history.
 This is an obvious fact.
-But at the same time, we need lifelong learning opportunities.
+At the same time, we need lifelong learning opportunities.
 This is because learning throughout one’s life has become a necessity.
-And that’s not just for learning’s sake, but for economic needs as well.
+That's not just for learning’s sake, but for economic needs as well.
 In today’s labor market, people need to learn how to learn; to re-learn; unlearn; and learn again.

 Education: The Great Equalizer?

-But in the 21st century educational expansion is contributing to income inequality.
+In the 21st century, educational expansion is contributing to income inequality.
 Higher levels of education throughout the world, an unprecedented educational expansion, especially for higher education, are contributing to earnings inequality.
 The differences in earnings between more and less educated are rising.
 Demand for skills is outpacing supply, thus maintaining the earnings advantage of the highly educated.

 If automation implies a race between education and technology, then who is winning?
 In most of the 20th century education was clearly winning.
 But today, the ability of workers to compete is handicapped by the poor performance of education systems in most countries.
 At the same time, there is demand: The returns to schooling are high in most developing countries, and growing skill premiums are evident in much of the world.

 Our school systems are not keeping up.
 Neither in terms of numbers nor in quality.
 More schooling is necessary, but at high levels, and with higher levels of quality – in terms of what students actually learn and can do.
 But new skills are needed, too.

 The three biggest policy priorities that governments, investors and the development community should be doing to prepare for the future include:

 - Focus on basic skills, early development, and measure and improve early reading – as well as teacher development, appropriate learning environment, modern education management system

 - Give opportunities to workers to invest in relevant skills for labor market that make them benefit from, and remain immune to, automation – and allow them to re-invest, re-skill, throughout their lifetimes